-(You can read more about what makes these candies so dangerous here.)
+(Read more about what makes these candies so dangerous.)

-Remember to keep all Halloween candy away from your pet, says Dr. Howe, and to contact your veterinarian if your pet eats any.
+Remember to keep all Halloween candy—including candy wrappers—away from your pet.
 Consider storing it in a locked or high cabinet that even the most athletic of pets won’t be able to access.

 2. Choose a Comfy Costume

-Pet parents should always follow their fur baby’s lead when it comes to dressing up: First, try to opt for a costume that seems comfortable, isn’t restrictive and fits properly.
-(Pay special attention to those Chewy size guides!)
-Try it on and if your pet seems unbothered by it, go on and have them strut their stuff in their costume!
-If they display any signs of stress or discomfort which, according to Dr. Howe, can include pacing, hiding or refusing to move, take it off.
+- If your pet displays any signs of stress or discomfort which, according to Dr. Howe, can include pacing, hiding or refusing to move, take it off.
 (No cute photo op is worth your pet’s discomfort.)

-Also, ensure that your pet’s Halloween fashion show is a brief and supervised one.
-Your doggo might be game for a quick Instagram photo session in their costume, but they might become uncomfortable if left in their outfit for a longer period of time.
-Be sure to keep an eye on them as well—you don’t want their costume getting caught on anything.
+- Ensure their Halloween fashion show is brief.
+Your pet might be game for a quick Instagram photo session in their costume, but they may become uncomfortable if left in their outfit for a longer period of time.

 3. Beware of Decoration Dangers